-A social enterprise which uses coffee as a way out of homelessness.
-Change Please trains homeless people to become baristas and provides a London-living wage job, housing and bank account and therapy support to its beneficiaries.
+Change Please is a social enterprise that uses coffee as a way out of homelessness.
+It trains homeless people to become baristas and provides a London-living wage job, housing and bank account and therapy support to its beneficiaries.

-The finalists have been selected from the Lloyds Bank Social Entrepreneurs Scale Up Programme, in partnership with School for Social Entrepreneurs, and jointly funded by Big Lottery Fund.
+Our five finalists were shortlisted from the 2016/17 cohort of the Lloyds Bank Social Entrepreneurs Scale Up Programme, in partnership with School for Social Entrepreneurs and jointly funded by Big Lottery Fund.